dylanawhite92/Group-Project-1/README.md

 * Move away from Bootstrap, do more home-grown CSS and possibly Materialize.
 * Build animated landing page.
 * Change radio button colors to fit the page.
+* Shift timing of feed animation and test it.
+Now that it's live, the larger ones are not loading correctly.

 ## How To Contribute